What is the status of your 20/21 concerts & events?

 How can I experience the spirit of classical music from home?

 We’ve posted a collection of resources and links so that you can experience our April Dvořák Requiem concerts virtually.
 This includes a special concert talk from Michael Allsen, a link to his program notes, a link to a previous performance of the piece, and much more.
-We’ve also compiled photo slideshows and reviews for our January (Beyond the Score®), February (Romantic Encounter) and March (The Miracle) concerts so that you can relive the magic of these performances!
+We’ve also compiled photo slideshows and reviews for all of our 2019–2020 concerts in our News & Stories “Symphony Moments” Category. so that you can relive the magic of these performances!
 We’ve also collected videos on one page for easy access, including a musical performance and message from Maestro John DeMain.
-And, we have a created a special page where you can experience our growing “Home Is Where the Art Is” series of video stories and musician Q&As in one place.
+And, we have a created a special page where you can experience our growing “Home Is Where the Art Is” collection of video stories, “Young Artist Series,” and musician Q&As in one place.
 Stay tuned to the News and Stories section of our website, and follow us on Facebook, as we’ll continue to share great resources like these.